SeanGallen/Node_Exercises/README.md

 Took a second but I got the PSQL to work.
 I highly recommend (http://www.tutorialspoint.com/postgresql/).

 You will have to change your username to match your own.
 If you don't remember it, try the default.

+Added a secret file in the gitignore so I can keep my database config in one module and require it when ever I need it.
+This way I won't have to worry about sending anything important to github.
+(Ideally, I won't have to be concern.)